Homemade Peach Syrup with Fresh Peaches

 What would turn your kitchen into your dream kitchen?
 A total remodel?
 New appliances?
 New cupboards and counters?

-Awhile back, I wrote a piece about dream kitchens for BlogHer.
-All the fancy new kitchens had built-in ‘recycling centers’ – a designated spot to sort paper, glass, metal, etc.
+Awhile back, I wrote a article about dream kitchens and learned that all those fancy new kitchens had something in common: built-in "recycling centers" – a designated spot to sort paper, glass, metal, etc.

-My dream kitchen needs just one thing: a ripening counter.
-This time of year, this keep-nothing-on-the-counter cook becomes overwhelmed by the need to let tomatoes, peaches and other fruits ripen on the counter in paper bags and for a place to store other fresh produce at room temperature for a day or two.
+This time of year, this keep-nothing-on-the-counter cook becomes overwhelmed by the need to let tomatoes, peaches and other fruits ripen on the counter in paper bags and for a place to store other fresh produce from the garden at room temperature for a day or two.

 Turns out, restaurants could use a ripening counter too.
 Last year, two peach desserts were oh-so-disappointing because the peaches were not even close to ripe.
 Peaches shouldn’t crunch, people!